Function (mathematics): Tables

 On the other hand, if a function's domain is continuous, a table can give the values of the function at specific values of the domain.
 If an intermediate value is needed, interpolation can be used to estimate the value of the function.
 For example, a portion of a table for the sine function might be given as follows, with values rounded to 6 decimal places:

 Before the advent of handheld calculators and personal computers, such tables were often compiled and published for functions such as logarithms and trigonometric functions.

 Bar chart

-Bar charts are often used for representing functions whose domain is a finite set, the natural numbers, or the integers.
+A bar chart can represent a function whose domain is a finite set, the natural numbers, or the integers.
 In this case, an element x of the domain is represented by an interval of the x-axis, and the corresponding value of the function, f(x), is represented by a rectangle whose base is the interval corresponding to x and whose height is f(x) (possibly negative, in which case the bar extends below the x-axis).